Never Back Down

 The inciting incident occurs at 13 minutes when Ryan McCarthy posts a humiliating video online of Jake's father's fatal car accident and taunts Jake at a party, deliberately provoking him.
 Jake attacks Ryan and is badly beaten in front of everyone, including Baja..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Jake commits to Roqua's training regimen.
+This reveals the protagonist's commitment to Jake commits to Roqua's training regimen.
 He actively chooses to transform himself, accepting Roqua's harsh discipline and philosophy.
 This is Jake's decision to enter the world of disciplined martial arts, not just street fighting., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat False victory: Jake defeats a skilled opponent at an underground fight event, impressing everyone including Baja.
 He feels on top of the world - his training is working, he's respected, and he's winning.
 But the stakes are raised when Ryan McCarthy challenges him to fight at the Beatdown tournament., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.